AmedeoRom/StarEstate/README.md

 Doing the **Inverse Transform Sampling** for the distrbutions of every population (MODE = 'generate_on_the_fly') requires extensive computational resources, since the code needs to numerically solve integrals for each star.

 The solution around this problem is the use of samplers that are saved in a dedicated directory and that already contain all the numerical solutions for the given initial distribution, and then loading it each time a new population needs to be drawn.
 This reduces the computational time of a population ~10<sup>6</sup> stars in a spiral galaxy from hours to few minutes.
-In the directory, two samplers for a spiral galaxy, one for an IMF between 0.11 and 220 Msun, and another between 50 and 300 Msun, is delivered as an example.
+In the directory, a samplers for a spiral galaxy for an IMF between 0.11 and 100 $M_\odot$ and a resolution of 25,000 bins (across 4 different independent dimensions this represents $25,000^4$ $\approx$ 3.9 x $10^{17}$ combinations) is delivered as an example.

 **If samplers for a specific mass range and resolution are not saved yet**, the recommended route would be to run the first cell in Section 1 with